 Note: A parishioner is defined as a registered parishioner who is a practicing Catholic, participates in worshiping with the parish community, has submitted the financial commitment card to the rectory office, is fulfilling the commitment, and contributes time, talent and treasure to St. John the Evangelist Parish to the best of his/her ability.
-Non-parishioners are expected to pay the full cost of each child's tuition.
-All parents who have a child enrolled in the school are expected to participate in school activities including Home and School Association Activities.
+All parents who have a child enrolled in the school are expected to participate in school activities including Home and School Association activities.
 Once admitted, a student will be allowed to register and to continue to graduation provided progress is satisfactory.

-Parents and legal guardians must keep payments up to date for students to be enrolled, registered and admitted to class.
+Parents and legal guardians must keep payments up to date for students to be enrolled, registered, and admitted to class.
 Parishioner parents/guardians are expected to participate at weekly Liturgy and to support the activities of the parish.
 St. John the Evangelist School admits students of any race, color, sex, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students of the school.
 Discrimination and harassment will not be tolerated.